digitalocean/k8s-adoption-journey/docs/02-development/observability.md

 shippingservice-bfc488696-dkcpz          3m           15Mi
 ```

-See details about the resources that have been allocated to your nodes, rather than the current resource usage, the kubectl describe command provides a detailed breakdown of a specified pod or node.
+See details about the resources that have been allocated to your nodes, rather than the current resource usage.
+The kubectl describe command provides a detailed breakdown of a specified pod or node.

 ```shell
 kubectl describe node <NODE_NAME>